217th Rifle Division: Defense of Tula

 Over the following week the German forces focused on again breaking communications between the two Soviet armies in an effort to encircle Tula.
-By November 22 the 2nd Panzer Group had captured Stalinogorsk and Tula was deeply outflanked but its defenses were continuing to hold and the German troops were severely worn down, still lacking clothing and equipment for winter warfare.
+By November 22 the 2nd Panzer Army had captured Stalinogorsk and Tula was deeply outflanked but its defenses were continuing to hold and the German troops were severely worn down, still lacking clothing and equipment for winter warfare.
 On December 2 Western Front gradually began going over to the counteroffensive.
 General Boldin received orders late that day to destroy the German forces advancing on Rudnevo.
 He committed the 740th Rifle Regiment, with nine tanks, the 32nd Tank Brigade, the 124th Tank Regiment (minus one company) to this attack from the south.
 By 1000 hours on December 3 two battalions of the 740th had taken Gnezdino and from 1400 were fighting for Kryukovo and meeting heavy resistance.
 The third battalion was advancing with 124th Tanks in conjunction with 112th Tank Division and units of the 1st Guards Cavalry Corps.
 A regiment of the 413th was fighting for Dorofeevka by 1400, which to some extent secured the 740th's right flank.
 On December 7 the 340th Rifle Division, recently transferred from 49th Army, linked up with the 740th Regiment in the Sine-Tulitsa area.
 By now the German threat to Tula was over and in the aftermath the 766th Rifle Regiment was granted its name as a battle honor.